Stocks rise on Wall Street, remain on track for winning week

 Central banks around the world have mostly been raising interest rates to fight inflation and much of the focus has been on the Fed.
 It has raised its key interest rate to a range of 3% to 3.25%.
 A little more than six months ago, that rate was near zero.

 The Fed is expected to raise interest rates another three-quarters of a percentage point at its upcoming meeting in November.
-Markets have been unsettled partly because investors have been hoping that any sign of inflation easing or economic growth slowing could signal that the Fed will ease up on its rate increases.
+Markets have been unsettled partly because investors have been hoping that any sign of inflation easing or economic growth slowing could signal that the Fed will ease up on its rate increases, which have yet to show any signs of significantly impacting inflation.

-The interest rate increases have yet to show any signs of significantly impacting inflation, but the policy has a delayed impact.
-The Wall Street Journal reported that some Fed officials are signaling more caution and suggesting a slowdown in rate increases soon to see how the fight against inflation is going and avoid going too far with aggressive rate increases.
+Mary Daly, president of the Federal Reserve Bank of San Francisco, said Friday that she’s thinking about the dangers of raising interest rates too high and doing too much damage to the economy.

-“The risk is that the market is trying to price in these pivots before the Fed signals that’s going to happen,” Mayfield said.
+While the Fed likely isn’t yet ready to start dialing down the size of its rate hikes, she said, “I think the time is now to start talking about stepping down.
+The time is now to start planning for stepping down.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.